bendabin/weatherAppJava/README.md

 # Weather Application data in JavaScript

-Gives accurate and up to date weather data on, from around the world on your smartphone, PC or tablet
+Gives accurate and up to date weather data from around the world, on your smartphone, PC or tablet